JaviML-CFD/JaviML-CFD/README.md

 # Javier Martínez Lorenzo
-### CFD Methodology & Aerospace Engineer
+### Aerospace Engineer | CFD Methodology

 ## Profile & Core Domain

 M.Eng Aerospace Engineering student in the Double Degree Program between the **University of Seville** and **Politecnico di Milano**.
-My work bridges the gap between CFD methodology, experimental fluid mechanics, and scientific software engineering.
+I develop, validate, and scale simulation workflows deployed on our design simulations.

 As a **CFD Methodology Engineer at Dynamis PRC (PoliMi Formula SAE)**, I develop, validate, and scale simulation workflows deployed on our design simulations.
 My focus centers on verification & validation, transient overset mesh implementations for dynamic kinematics, and automated OpenFOAM pipelines.